Clayton Fortune

 Clayton Alexander Fortune (born 10 November 1982) is an English former footballer who played as a defender.

-He spent the first six years of his career at Bristol City, between 2001 and 2006.
-He then began a two-year spell with Leyton Orient, before signing with Darlington in summer 2008.
-Between 2005 and 2007 he also enjoyed two lengthy loan spells with Port Vale.
+Fortune spent the first six years of his career at Bristol City between 2001 and 2006.
+He then began two years with Leyton Orient before signing with Darlington in the summer of 2008.
+Between 2005 and 2007, he also enjoyed two lengthy loan spells with Port Vale.
 He spent the 2009–10 season with Weston-super-Mare, before returning to the English Football League with Aldershot Town for the 2010–11 season.
-After leaving Clevedon Town he missed a season of football, he joined Mangotsfield United in June 2012, before switching to Chippenham Town four months later and then making a return to Clevedon Town.
-He returned to Weston-super-Mare as player-coach in June 2014, before joining Hereford in November 2016.
+After leaving Clevedon Town, he missed a season of football; he joined Mangotsfield United in June 2012 before switching to Chippenham Town four months later and then making a return to Clevedon Town.
+He returned to Weston-super-Mare as a player-coach in June 2014, before joining Hereford in November 2016.
 He helped Hereford to win the Southern League Division One South & West title in 2016–17 and later returned to Mangotsfield United.